National Investment Trust (MSW:NITL) Current Ratio: 0.00 (As of . 20)

 Comparable Companies

-Chibisa House, 19 Glyn Jones Road, Post Office Box 910, Blantyre, MWI
+Address 19 Glyn Jones Road, Post Office Box 910, Chibisa House, Blantyre, MWI

 National Investment Trust PLC is a closed-end collective investment scheme company.
 The principal objective of the company is to provide a vehicle to facilitate broad public participation in a diverse portfolio of equity investments in Malawi.
-Its portfolio consists of equity investments, bonds, property and equity of property companies and money market investments.
+Its portfolio consists of equity investments, bonds, property, equity of property companies, and money market investments.
 The investment portfolio is managed with a view to providing shareholders with a return by way of both annual income and capital growth.
-It derives revenue in the form of dividend and interest income.
+It derives revenue in the form of dividends and interest income.